-Currently, all funding allocated by the ARRA for these broadband/wireless initiatives has been allocated to awarded applicants.
-The recognition of revenue associated with these projects has been slower than expected due in part to regulatory delays associated with documentation as well as the long-lead times associated with the delivery of fiber optic cable.
+All ARRA funding for these broadband/wireless initiatives was allocated to awarded applicants prior to the start of this fiscal year.
+However, the recognition of revenue associated with these projects has been slower than expected due in part to regulatory delays associated with documentation, long-lead times associated with the delivery of fiber optic cable and strategic review by the operators on business case conditions moving forward.
 We cannot be assured to what extent the ARRA will impact demand for our products, our results of operations or the timing of purchases by customers.
+While originally intended to be complete by the fall of 2012, the implementation deadlines for final installation and implementation have been extended into 2013 and 2014.